Research into Education

 Here at St. Mary’s we are pleased to work with a number of partners to support research and excellence in education.

-We work closely with the Education Endowment Foundation (EEF) which is an independent grant-making charity dedicated to breaking the link between family income and educational achievement, ensuring that children from all backgrounds can fulfil their potential and make the most of their talents.
+Over the past four years we have work closely with the Education Endowment Foundation (EEF) which is an independent grant-making charity dedicated to breaking the link between family income and educational achievement, ensuring that children from all backgrounds can fulfil their potential and make the most of their talents.

 The EEF promote the use of evidence in schools by providing independent and accessible information through the Sutton Trust-EEF Teaching and Learning Toolkit, and the Early Years Toolkit summarising educational research from the UK and around the world.
 Both Toolkits provide guidance for teachers and school leaders on how best to use their resources to improve the attainment of all pupils.

 Their ranges of publications are an invaluable resource for school leaders and policy makers to inform decision making in schools.